Shipping law: area of practice

 How recession-proof is this area of law?

-The global financial crisis in 2009 resulted in a significant increase in shipping disputes as companies went out of business or were no longer able to perform what had become, almost overnight, huge loss-making contracts.
+The global financial crisis in 2009 resulted in a significant increase in shipping disputes as companies went out of business or were no longer able to meet what had become, almost overnight, huge loss-making contracts.
 While a general slowdown in global trade might have some impact on the volume of work, however, the nature of the shipping industry means that there will always be disputes over contracts, damage to cargoes and, unfortunately, casualties that necessitate the involvement of solicitors.
 Furthermore, English law has for many years been the preferred choice for contracts in the global shipping industry, even where there is no direct connection with the UK.

 What sort of legal work will you be given as a trainee solicitor?